NAERNON/godot-swift/Sources/Godot/Godot.docc/Variant/ConvertibleFromVariant.md

 }
 ```

-For a given variant, retreive an instance like so:
+For a given variant, retrieve an instance like so:

 ```swift
 let variant: Variant = //...